daytonaio/content/guides/20241121_guide_setting_up_a_python_dev_environment_with_devcontainers_and_daytona.md

 For more info about Daytona and it's features, check [here](https://daytona.io)

-## Overview of DevContainers
+## Overview of Dev Containers

-DevContainers, short for Development Containers, are a way to configure portable and reproducible development environments using Docker containers.
+Dev Containers, short for Development Containers, are a way to configure portable and reproducible development environments using Docker containers.
 Dev containers are isolated, lightweight environments that allow developers to work inside a containerized version of a build environment.

-**Key Features of DevContainers:**
+**Key Features of Dev Containers:**

 - **Pre-configured Build Environments**: Dev containers come with a base image that has all the software, tools, and dependencies pre-installed, so you can get started coding right away.
 - **Isolated Environments**: Each dev container has its own isolated filesystem, networking, memory, and CPU, so there are no conflicts with other projects or software on your local machine.